Terenceyuyue/varFEM/README.md

   - The programming of one-dimensional problems is described in detail, and the multigrid program is universal to all linear element problems.

   - For 2D and 3D linear elements, only slight changes of 1D problems are needed since they can be regarded as 1D problems.
-    See the documentation for details (two-dimensional problem).
+    See the document for details (two-dimensional problem).

 PS: